1. Important Information and Who We Are

 - Direct interactions.
 You may give us your identity data and contact data by handing over business cards or by corresponding with us via email, phone, post or otherwise

 - Third parties or publicly available sources.
-We may receive personal data about you from third parties such as (i) identity and contact data from sources such as Companies House, Prequin, MandateWire, Asset Logic, Mercer, Wilshire, IPE Quest, and third parties that you have instructed to provide us with that data such as your law firms, property brokers, and financial advisors
+We may receive personal data about you from third parties such as (i) identity and contact data from sources such as Companies House, Prequin, MandateWire, Asset Logic, Mercer, Wilshire, IPE Quest; (ii) third parties that you have instructed to provide us with that data such as your law firms, property brokers, and financial advisors; or (iii) entities that hold your personal data and provide it to us to allow us to fulfil our contractual duties to our client(s)

 4. How We Use Your Personal Data